-What is Corporation tax?
+What is Corporation Tax

-Basically, it’s the company equivalent of income tax but for registered companies; corporation tax is based on the profits your business makes, and the rate depends on how much profit is generated.
+Corporation Tax is based on the profits your business makes, and the rate depends on how much profit is generated.

-The bad news is that you have to pay corporation tax early – but the good news is that the rate is preferable to income tax.
+The bad news is that you have to pay Corporation Tax early – but the good news is that the rate is preferable to income tax.

 The formula for calculating marginal relief is extremely complicated, but thankfully HMRC provides a calculator on its website to help you work it out.
 Here's the link.